priyanka3858/CS-601-Term-Project/README.md

 ---

 This is the Github page.
 This page has my public Github Repository in Grid layout.
 I have Create a API call to my public github responsitary. write Fuction that fetch json data from that API and display the data in the grid layout.
 I HAve fetch Project name, Project lanuage and project description.
 I have used CSS to make the grid layout.

+6. **Travel.vue**

+---

+This is the Travel page.
+This page show the list of my travel destination list. at the top of the page shows quote with CSS.
+I have use Flex to present a a image and a travel description.
+I have used CSS to make the flex layout with elegent color.

+7. **Conatct.vue**

+---

+This is the contact page. at the top of the page shows quote with CSS.
+I have add contact form with submit button and input field.
+I have used CSS to make the form with elegent color.

+At the end of the age show social contact link like facebook, twitter and instagram.
+I have write a JavaScript function to presents the beautiful the social icon with social link when click on the social contact link it will redirect to the social media page.

+I have used CSS Flex layout to make the social contact link with elegent color and hover effect.When Hover on icon it will cahnge the color of the icon.

+8. **App.vue**

+---

+This is the App.vue file.
+This file is the main file of the website.
+This file has the header, footer, and navigation bar.
+I have used CSS to make the header, footer, and navigation bar with elegent color.

+### Extra Credit - How I Went Above and Beyond / How I Learned

+---

+1. Adding ES6 or Higher Functionality + Including Content From Module 5 (Including the Fetch API)

+- I have used multiple ES6 functionality and higher, along with the content taught in Module 5 regarding fetch, async, and await.
+Specifically, I have used fetch to grab data from a JSON file.
+This file contains a list of Degree data I have put on in a table in the **Education page** on my website.

+* In GitHub Page, i have Create a Rest API call to my public github responsitary. along with the content taught in Module 5 regarding fetch, async, and await and write Fuction that fetch json data from that API and display the data in the grid layout.
+I have fetch Project name, Project lanuage and project description.
+I have used CSS to make the grid layout.

+- For ES6 functionality and higher, you'll notice an many use of template strings throughout , response ,promise in th the project's vue files.
+I have also use the v-for arrow functions, using let and const instead of var, and promises.
+My goal was to test out several ES6 functionalities in this term project.

+-